NREL/OpenStudio-user-documentation/docs/reference/measure_writing_guide.md

 ReplaceLightsInSpaceTypeWithLPD.new.registerWithApplication
 ```

-## Measure File - measure.xml
+## Measure Metadata File - measure.xml
-The measure.xml file contains metadata that allow the measure to be filed into an organizational structure, provide an explanation about what the measure does and how it works, and tell the GUI where in the workflow the measure can go.
+The **measure.xml** file contains metadata that allow the measure to be filed into an organizational structure, provide an explanation about what the measure does and how it works, and inform the GUI where in the workflow the measure can go.
 The GUI creates a new measure.xml file when you click on the "Create a New Measure" button.
 In general, you should not need to make any changes to the measure.xml file manually.
 The OpenStudio Application and PAT detect any changes that are made to measures in your "My Measures" directory when you press the "Sync Project Measures with Library" button.
 Changes to the name, description, modeler description or any other measure properties will be updated in the measure and the measure will be given a new version identifier.
 However, there are a few limited cases when you will need to modify the measure.xml file by hand.
 These cases are 1) changing the measure's author information (i.e. provenance), 2) changing the tags which determine where the measure is listed in the BCL measure taxonomy, 3) changing attributes which are used when searching for the measure on the BCL.
 To make changes to any of these items you will have to edit the appropriate section (described below) in the measure.xml file by hand, then press the "Sync Project Measures with Library" button in either the OpenStudio Application or PAT to assign a new version identifier.
+**NOTE**: This process of creating and updating the **measure.xml** file will change for PAT 2.0, and the advent of the OpenStudio Command Line Interface (CLI).

 ### Provenance
 The Provenance section describes who wrote the measure and when.
-As author, you may identify yourself however you desire; current convention is to use first initial of first name, followed by full last name (Andrew Parker -> aparker).
+As author, you may identify yourself however you desire; current convention is to use first initial of first name, followed by full last name (e.g., jdoe).
 You may name multiple authors.
-The time format follows ISO 8601 (http://en.wikipedia.org/wiki/ISO_8601).
+The time format follows [ISO Standard 8601](http://en.wikipedia.org/wiki/ISO_8601).

 ```xml
 <provenances>